+In the case of student or staff that are enrolled in a multitude of programs, eScholar has a solution.
 The eScholar Alias ID feature enables the tracking of each child's progress over time as the student moves across different programs, schools, and locations within the state.
-This cross-walking function equips each individual state data source to link their local IDs back to the state provided ID, to once again be connected to other data sets.
-This process creates more efficient and powerful analytical opportunities for stakeholders throughout the state.
+This crosswalk table function equips each individual state data source to link their local IDs back to the state provided ID, enabling connection of all data sets, without transmitting any personal identifying information.
+This process creates more efficient and accurate analytical opportunities for stakeholders throughout the state as children and their records are no longer duplicated, or missed.